Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 When travelling with your pet cat or dog, please reserve space for them at least 3 days prior to departure.
 This ensures that the maximum number of pets per aircraft has not been exceeded.
 Passengers who have not made advance arrangements may be denied carriage of their animal.

-All animals must be ready, inside their cage and presented at the Air Transat check-in counters no later than 90 minutes prior to departure time.
-Animals presented after that time may be denied transport.
+Ensure your pet is inside their cage and delivered to our check-in counters no later than 90 minutes prior to departure.
+Animals presented after that time may be denied transport;

 - Only cats and dogs are allowed in the checked baggage hold.